netopiapayments/doc.netopia-payments.com/docs/get-started/02-kyc.md

 ![Step one](../../static/img/signup/signup-netopia-6.png)

-After all the information is filled in, you can click on "Trimite datele spre validare" to send the data to Netopia for validation.
+After all the information is filled in, you can click on "Trimite datele spre validare" to send the data to NETOPIA for validation.

+Our support team will review the data and notify you via email if any discrepancies are found.
+Once the data is validated, your account will be activated, allowing you to set up your first point of sale to start receiving payments.